Dennison Wheelock: The Aboriginal Suite

-In 1897, Wheelock traveled around the country recruiting musicians for a 70-piece, all-Indian student band to expand the Carlisle Indian Band as a new U.S. Indian Band.
-During this time, he completed his Aboriginal Suite, a full symphony in three parts: "Morning on the Plains", "The Lovers Song" and "Dance of the Red Men."
-Wheelock planned to perform this symphony at the Paris Exposition of 1900 and the Pan-American Exposition of 1901 in Buffalo, New York.
+In 1897, Wheelock recruited 70 students from Indian boarding schools from around the country to form an all-Indian student band.
+With the group, Wheelock planned to perform a symphony he had written, Aboriginal Suite, at the Paris Exposition of 1900 and the Pan-American Exposition of 1901 in Buffalo, New York.
 Wheelock was thought to be influenced by the music of European composer Edvard Grieg.

 On March 28, 1900, Wheelock and the U.S. Indian Band performed his Aboriginal Suite at Carnegie Hall, a prestigious venue in New York City.
-A reviewer for Metronome reported that the concert was part of "a series being given by the organization prior to its departure for Paris, where it will demonstrate a new development in Indian civilization."
-The band also played selections from Gounod's opera Faust (opera) and Meyerbeer's The Huguenots.
-The response to the concert was overwhelmingly positive: "A large and genuinely enthusiastic audience greeted the reservation musicians, forcing them to respond to repeated encores."
+The band additionally performed portions of Gounod's opera Faust (opera) and Meyerbeer's The Huguenots.
+The concert was acclaimed by theatregoers: "A large and genuinely enthusiastic audience greeted the reservation musicians, forcing them to respond to repeated encores."